sjz207/lc-qcad/README.md

 Download the whole project with the download-button in the upper right or by cloning it using Git.

 Take the zip-file in the dist directory and unpack it in *scripts/Misc/Modify* of your QCAD installation.
-If *Misc/Modify* does not exist, create them!
+If neither *Misc* nor *Modify* exists, create them!

 ## Conditions